...Ah, this preschool is just right.

 Tip o’ the cap to Goldilocks.
 I’ve become an expert on child care options from nannies to pre-schools, and everything in between.
 My son Julian has unique needs regarding care.
 Last month my wife went back to work, and we simply placed Julian into the most expensive school, thinking a high price would equate with being the best.

 That school turned out to be a disaster, including a final comment from my son, “The teacher pushed me.”
 True story!
 My 2-year-old son is very advanced verbally.
-In fact, on the way out of the school he told the owner that he doesn’t like her school.
+In fact, on the way out of the school, he told the owner that he doesn’t like her school.
 (Nice shot, son.)

 I dropped everything to learn about schools and find the best possible situation for Julian.
 We settled on the [name edited] school.
 Not only does this preschool meet his needs and hit all the checkboxes for his parents, but I was blown away by the Director's intuition.

-When I arrived at this school for my scheduled tour, most everything was typical procedure.
+When I arrived at this school for my scheduled tour, almost everything was the typical procedure.
 She showed me to the library where I sat and waited.
 She then entered with a pretty, white branded folder full of all the information I needed (i.e. their “product”).
 She handed it to me and sat down.
 This was very standard from the dozen of schools I visited.

 But then she did something unique, amazing, and even shocking.
 She looked at me and said, “Tell me about Julian.”